Nerdenay/Student-information-system-with-C--/README.md

 As a school project it was my first project.
-I and my friends made a easy Cpp project which is like a school management system on a terminal.
+Me and my friends made a easy Cpp project which is like a school management system on a terminal.
 It is here because I want to see this code after many years.